pfdubois/BridgeBidding/source/Advanced2N.rst

 Due to a lack of room, for clubs opener should "reject" with two keycards without the Q saving the 5♣ bid to mean "Two with the Queen".
 Thus playing 1430:

-* After 2N - 3♠! (relay) - 3N - 4♦! (clubs),
+* After 2N – 3♠! (relay) – 3N – 4♦! (clubs),

   - With a poor hand for a diamond slam, or two keycards without the Q, opener bids 4♥;
   - With one or four keycards, opener bids 4♠;
   - With zero or three keycards, opener bids 4N;
-  - With two keycards and the Q♣, opener bids 5♣.
+  - With two keycards and the ♣Q, opener bids 5♣.

-* After 2N - 3♠! (relay) - 3N - 4♣! (diamonds),
+* After 2N – 3♠! (relay) – 3N – 4♣! (diamonds),

   - With a poor hand for a diamond slam, opener bids 4♦;
   - With one or four keycards, opener bids 4♥;
   - With zero or three keycards, opener bids 4♠;
-  - With two keycards but no Q♦, opener bids 4N;
+  - With two keycards but no ♦Q, opener bids 4N;
-  - With two keycards and the Q♦, opener bids 5♣.
+  - With two keycards and the ♦Q, opener bids 5♣.

 Of course, the usual understanding applies: if opener knows we have 10 trumps, he may treat that hand as "with the Q".